What We Do in the Shadows (franchise): Original short and feature film (2005-2015)

+Television adaptations (2018-2024)

+Two television adaptations began airing in the late 2010s.
+The first of these was a New Zealand series Wellington Paranormal, which followed the two bumbling police officers from the film as they join a paranormal investigation unit of the New Zealand Police.
+The show was led by Clement & Waititi, starred Mike Minogue and Karen O'Leary, and ran for four seasons.
+During the COVID-19 pandemic the characters also appeared in a digital series of public health announcements, made by the New Zealand Government.
+A 30 episode podcast on the making of the show also aired from 2023 to 2024, with Minogue and O'Leary returning to host it.

+An American series simply titled What We Do in the Shadows starred a new group of vampires in Staten Island and aired from 2019 to 2024.
+It was greenlit after a successful 2018 pilot, which was written by Jemaine Clement and directed by Taika Waititi.
+The two occasionally made guest appearances as their characters from the film, but the show otherwise stars the Staten Island group- Nandor (Kayvan Novak), Laszlo (Matt Berry), Nadja (Natasia Demetriou) Guillermo (Harvey Guillén) and Colin (Mark Proksch).
+The Guide (Kristen Schaal) was initially a recurring character and then joined the primary cast from season 5.

 Short films

 What We Do in the Shadows: Interviews with Some Vampires (2005)

 The original 29-minute short film by Taika Waititi & Jemaine Clement, which inspired their 2014 film.
 In the short, three vampires—Deacon Brugh (Jonny Brugh), Count Viago (Waititi), and Vulvus the Abhorrent (Clement)—who share an apartment are interviewed by a TV crew.

 Dating 101 with Viago (2014)

 A short film and advertisement campaign to promote the online dating services FindSomeone and Dating for Shoes.
-The film follows Dating for Shoes founder Angela Meyer giving Viago a tutorial on creating his very own FindSomeone profile: from creating a username, to describing his hobbies and interests.
+The film follows Dating for Shoes founder Angela Meyer giving Viago a tutorial on creating his own FindSomeone profile: from creating a username, to describing his hobbies and interests.

 Vampire's Guide to Vellington (2014)

 A short film and advertisement campaign by Wellington, as a comedic promotion that the city is a vampire-friendly place to visit.
 The film follows vampire Viago promoting the nightlife, cinemas and clothes shops of the city alongside his flatmates Vladislav and Deacon.
 As part of the campaign, the 'W' in the Wellington Blown Away sign on Miramar hill was temporarily changed to a blood-red 'V'.